openstack-archive/tripleo-incubator/README.md

 incubate new ideas and new tools which get us closer to our goal.

-As an incubation area, we move tools to permanent homes in https://github.com/stackforge once they have proved that they do need to exist.
+As an incubation area, we move tools to permanent homes in OpenStack Infra once they have proved that they do need to exist.
 Other times we will propose the tool for inclusion in an existing project (such as nova or glance).